 - Make your own pumpkin pie spice blend using 2 teaspoons cinnamon, ½ teaspoon nutmeg, ½ teaspoon ground ginger, and ⅛ teaspoon ground cloves or allspice.

-Yes, you can use regular eggs if you're not following a vegan diet.
+Yes, you can use two regular large eggs if you're not following a vegan diet.

 It can be.
 Make sure to use certified gluten-free oat flour if you have a gluten sensitivity.